The Fourth Horseman (Millennium): Plot

-In El Cajon, California, a family sit down to dinner for Mother's Day, before spontaneously collapsing and bleeding profusely.
-At home, Black's wife Catherine (Megan Gallagher) tells him that Jordan has been having vivid nightmares about the end of the world, in which she and her parents are isolated in a woodland cabin.
-Black admits to Catherine that he has come to accept the Group as a cult, and wishes to leave.
+In El Cajon, California, a family sit down to dinner for Mother's Day before spontaneously collapsing and bleeding profusely.
+At home, Black's wife Catherine (Megan Gallagher) tells him that Jordan has been having vivid nightmares about the apocalypse, in which she and her parents are isolated in a woodland cabin.
+Black admits to Catherine that he has come to accept the Group as a cult and wishes to leave.
 He arranges to see a doctor, asking that his results remain secret.

 Gilbert, finding that Watts has been in contact with Means, puts him under surveillance.
-Black travels to Means' last known location, where he observes a cult-like ceremony in which Means is ritually inducted into the Group.
+Black travels to Means' last known location, where he observes a cult-like ceremony in which she is ritually inducted into the Group.
 Contacting Watts, he reveals the results of his tests — they were injected with a vaccine while quarantined.
 Black insists that the Group is dangerous and they should flee; Watts refuses, predicting that an earthquake will occur the following morning and urging Black to accept full membership in the Group when this comes to pass.

 The next morning, Black receives a call from Means, who tells him that the Group mean no harm.
 The line suddenly cuts, and the tremors of an earthquake begin just as Watts had predicted.
 Black braces himself in a doorway, noticing that his pet bird is dead in its cage, covered in blood.